 [extropy-chat] Poll: Will You Live Longer And Better?

-> want to live longer than the current average.
+> to live longer than the current average.
 But not too much longer.

-> be 87 years old — nine years older than current life expectancy.
+> years old — nine years older than current life expectancy.
+But there's a

-> here.
-Interesting, if disheartening, stuff, especially the gender-
+> Interesting, if disheartening, stuff, especially the gender-differences

 More information about the extropy-chat